KJafro/COM_519_Kurt/COM519report.md

 The Entries table features the gender, title (name of the profile), profile_name (doctor), height, weight, BMI, bodyfat and it also shows when the record was created/updated.

+The Profiles table features the name (doctors name), BMI, gender, conumber (contact number) and when the record was created/updated.